Student Essay Prize

 The submission date for this has now passed.

 The RSTMH Student Essay Prize is for students studying global health as a degree or any degree with a component of global health.
 It is open to current, full-time, students, that can be based anywhere in the world.

 Evidence of student status must be provided at the point of submission.
-The prize is awarded annually, with submissions usually opening around October and closing around December.
-We accept submissions through an online platform.
+The prize is awarded annually, with submissions being accepted through an online platform.

 - Essays should be between 1,500 and 2,000 words, excluding references, footnotes, and tables.